jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt1.md

 <b>Note</b>: The transaction format as sent when listening to a subscription stream is slightly different than that when retrieving a transaction by id explicitly from the server.
 The format above in an example of the former.

 The transaction itself is contained in the <i>transaction</i> field along with the common fields outlined above (Account, Fee, TransactionType, etc).
-See specific transactions below for details of other fields present here.
+See specific transactions in the next articles for details of other fields present here.

 <i>meta</i> contains an array of affected nodes falling into three categories.